teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <p class="big-text"><em>“Your clones are impressive.
 You must be very proud.”</em> – Obi Wan Kenobi.</p>

 Copying Chun Li's 'head stomp' would be stealing, but copying Sagat’s 'tiger knee' would just be borrowing inspiration.
 In 2012, one court decided that copying the size of the Tetris game board (10x20) was infringement, but four months later, a different court decided that copying the size of the Triple Town game board (6x6) was allowed.
 Copyright infringement cases can seem arbitrary, but a few concepts will help sort this madness.

 - **Identical Twins.**  An clone that's basically identical to the original game is always going to be copyright infringement.
-This is the easy part.
+Easy.
 What if you change the name from Donkey Kong to Crazy Kong?
-Still infringement.
+Still copyright infringement.

 - **Fraternal Twins.** A "substantially similar" clone will be copyright infringement, even if it's not identical to the original game.
 This is where copyright law gets interesting and murky.
 Copyright infringement isn't just about how much of the original game was copied, it's about what types of games elements were copied.

 Copyright protects *creative expression*, but never *ideas*.
 Lawyers call this the "idea/expression dichotomy."
 This policy of free ideas is so powerful that if the idea and its expression are inseparable, then the expression must also remain free.
 This is the **merger rule**.
 Finally, copyright never protects cliches.
-This is the scènes à faire doctrine (French for "that which must be done").
+This is the **scènes à faire** doctrine (French for "that which must be done").
+After we filter away the ideas and the cliches, we ask whether enough "creative expression" was copied to make the clone "substantially similar" to the original.
+Examples might be helpful.

 <ul class="toc">
 <p><strong>Contents</strong></p>